Re in "ICU" under Modi, PM cannot hide eco, social realities forever: Congress on rupee free fall | Politics

 With the Indian rupee falling to an all-time low, the Congress on Monday shot a barb at the Modi government, saying the Indian legal tender is in the ''ICU''.

 In a sharply-worded Facebook post, Rahul Gandhi said the prime minister cannot keep the economic and social realities of India ''hidden forever''.
-He asked Prime Minister Narendra Modi to acknowledge the economic crisis and start working towards providing solutions instead of offering ''PR distractions''.
+He later took to Twitter to remind Prime Minister Narendra Modi about how he had criticised his predecessor Manmohan Singh over the fall in rupee, and added a falling rupee is good for boosting exports if exporters get support in terms of capital.
+Gandhi asked Modi to acknowledge the economic crisis and start working towards providing solutions instead of offering ''PR distractions''.

 Congress general secretary and chief spokesperson Randeep Surjewala said the Indian rupee has fallen to its nadir of Rs 77.41 to a US dollar, something which never happened in the last 75 years. ''Under the Modi Government, Indian rupee is in ICU.
 Under the Modi Government Indian rupee has crossed the age of ‘Margdarshak Mandal’ of BJP.
 Under the Modi Government Indian rupee has fallen even beyond the age of Prime Minister and what are the reasons for the same,'' Surjewala tweeted.